David Howlett, “Mormonisms”

 Students will leave this class with

-- an ability to engage secondary and primary historical sources in an original research paper.
+- an ability to engage secondary and primary historical sources in a mini-research paper.

 - an ability to write a critical book review of a scholarly work.